neos/doctools/Quickstart/Index.rst

 * `IRC channel`_
 * `users mailing list`_

-I am sure that, if you're a passionate developer, you will love FLOW3!
-Because it was made with you, the developer, in mind.
+I am sure that, if you’re a passionate developer, you will love FLOW3 – because it was made with you, the developer, in mind.

 Happy FLOW3 Experience!